-Op Amp Schmitt trigger circuit
+Schmitt trigger applications

-A basic comparator can be converted into a Schmitt trigegr very easily by adding some positive feedback to the operational amplifier or comparator circuit.
+A basic comparator can be converted into a Schmitt trigger very easily by adding some positive feedback to the operational amplifier or comparator circuit.
 This is provided by the addition of R3 in the circuit below and the circuit is known as a Schmitt trigger.

 The effect of the new resistor, R3 is to give the circuit different switching thresholds dependent upon the output state of the comparator or operational amplifier.
 When the output of the comparator is high, this voltage is fed back to the non-inverting input of the operational amplifier of comparator.
 As a result the switching threshold becomes higher.
 When the output is switched in the opposite sense, the switching threshold is lowered.
 This gives the circuit what is termed hysteresis.

 The fact that the positive feedback applied within the circuit ensures that there is effectively a higher gain and hence the switching is faster.
 This is particularly useful when the input waveform may be slow.
 However a speed up capacitor can be applied within the Schmitt trigger circuit to increase the switching speed still further.
 By placing a capacitor across the positive feedback resistor R3, the gain can be increased during the changeover, making the switching even faster.
 This capacitor , known as a speed up capacitor may be anywhere between 10 and 100 pF dependent upon the circuit.